benishouga/sonar-l10n-ja/README.md

-# The Japanese translation pack for SonarQube (Forked from The Chinese translation pack for SonarQube)
+# The Japanese translation pack for SonarQube

 This project provides a **Japanese translation pack** for SonarQube.